 Putting together a home studio and unsure about the minimum specs your computer should have for music production?
-It can be confusing, especially if the Google research rabbit hole leads you to public forums where opinions are freely given by home studio novices and professional engineers alike.

 How To Source The Right Computer For Your Home Studio

 To simplify things for the acoustic-based songwriter/non-techy musician, today we’re going to be taking a closer look at home studio computer specifications, including the big three: CPU, memory, and hard disc storage.
 Along with choosing between a laptop or desktop computer, dealing with fan noise, improving the computer you may already have, and if you should get caught up at all in the Mac V PC debate.